-- In addition to discounted costs and revenues, the financial analysis should consider the relative timing of costs and revenues, and the capital needed to achieve these cash flows.
-If costs occur before revenues, stakeholders must have access to funds to pay the costs or they may not behave as expected. - Shifts in timing of returns can be large for afforestation and reforestation.
-There are considerable costs in establishing stands of trees, but there may be negligible revenues for years while the trees grow to have commercial value.
-As a result, many forestry projects are only financially feasible with low discount rates.
-For entities with high discount rates, such as most smallholder farmers, even modest seasonal delays in revenue relative to expenditures can create a significant barrier to implementation.
-Delaying the harvest season can be a barrier to food insecure households that do not have other crops to eat during the delay. - In general, unless the policy increases net revenue to stakeholders, or reduces their risks, the policy is unlikely to be adopted voluntarily. - Policies that provide a net financial benefit may have little incentive for adoption if the net gain is small relative to overall cash flows. - Investors, farmers, landowners and other stakeholders are often risk averse.
+- In general, unless the policy increases net revenue to stakeholders, or reduces their risks, the policy is unlikely to be adopted voluntarily. - Policies that provide a net financial benefit may have little incentive for adoption if the net gain is small relative to overall cash flows. - Investors, farmers, landowners and other stakeholders are often risk averse.
 Some policies offer stakeholders a positive financial return, yet still fail to be adopted, because stakeholder's view returns as too uncertain or risky.
 For example, they may not be confident payments in the future will be made, contracts will be honoured, or the policy will have ongoing political and budgetary support.
 As a result, assessing simple return on investment alone may not give a reliable indication of the likelihood of policy adoption.
-Financial risk can be quantitatively incorporated into the analysis by increasing stakeholder's discount rate, or qualitatively considered by consulting stakeholders on their likely response to specific real-world policy incentives.

-- Some changes may have non-obvious costs.
-For example, a change may involve significant management labour costs to revise organisational processes or training new workers that are needed to provide different skills into the organisation. - It may be important to identify other financial considerations and sectoral policies and trends that may affect the outcome of the financial feasibility of the policy, and to consider whether these sectoral policies or trends reinforce or counteract the intended implementation (e.g., through price signals and consumer behaviour).

-When a government is considering what policies to adopt, it may also want to consider the financial effects on society as a whole.
-However, such an evaluation is beyond the scope of this guidance.
+Financial risk can be quantitatively incorporated into the analysis by increasing stakeholder's discount rate, or qualitatively considered by consulting stakeholders on their likely response to specific real-world policy incentives. - Some changes may have non-obvious costs.
+For example, a change may involve significant management labour costs to revise organizational processes or training new workers that are needed to provide different skills into the organization. - It may be important to identify other financial considerations and sectoral policies and trends that may affect the outcome of the financial feasibility of the policy, and to consider whether these sectoral policies or trends reinforce or counteract the intended implementation (e.g., through price signals and consumer behaviour). - When a government is considering what policies to adopt, it may also want to consider the financial effects on society as a whole.
+However, such an evaluation is beyond the scope of this methodology.